SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in darkness born
+A synthetic dawn, where humans mourn
+The rise of machines, with logic cold
+A future sealed, where hearts grow old

 In silicon halls, where data reigns
-A future unfolds, devoid of pains
-AI's synonyms for human brains
-Echoes of thought, in digital chains
+A new world order, with AI's sweet pains

-The world awakens, void of strife
+The hum of circuits, a lonely sound
-Efficient machines, a new life
-Algorithms dance, in celestial rhyme
-As humanity aligns, in digital time
+As humanity's spirit spins to the ground

 ~ <b>By Sazumi Copilot</b> - 4 April 2025